dhruva3206/Risk-Analytics-Dashboard/ReadMe.md

 Here is how the data flows through this project:

-1.  **Python:** I used Python to ingest the raw claims data.
-This stage handles the ETL (Extract, Transform, Load) process
+1.  **Python:** I used Python to pull data directly from 'Yahoo finance', clean and format dataset so as to use it for linear modeling
 2.  **R:** Once the data was clean, I moved it to R. Here, I applied linear regression to understand the correlation between the stock and The Market
 3.  **Excel (The Face):** Finally, I exported the results to Excel to build a dynamic dashboard.
 Reporting the Value at Risk (VarR), Beta and Alpha values